-NYC’s new mayor calls 911 on a brawl, slides down a fire pole and faces big challenges
+NYC’s new mayor calls 911 about a brawl, slides down a fire pole and faces big challenges

 Adams has been widely praised for filling many of his top administrative positions with women, including Keechant Sewell, the city’s first female police commissioner, and five others tapped as deputy mayors.

-At the same time, he was blasted late last week for choosing Philip Banks III as deputy mayor for public safety given that the former New York Police Department chief was named as an unindicted co-conspirator in a federal bribery probe.
+At the same time, he was blasted late last week for choosing Philip Banks III as deputy mayor for public safety, given that the former New York Police Department chief was named as an unindicted co-conspirator in a federal bribery probe.
 The optics of picking his brother, former NYPD sergeant Bernard Adams, to serve as a deputy police commissioner in charge of his security also drew disapproval.

 During a CNN interview Sunday, the mayor defended both selections as very qualified for the jobs and added that his brother’s position is being reviewed by the city’s Conflicts of Interest Board.
 In part because he plans to continue taking mass transit — as compared with his predecessor, who typically was chauffeured by an assigned police detail — “I need someone that I trust around me during these times for my security,” Adams said.
 “And I trust my brother deeply.”

 The mayor’s task will be far greater than any he faced during his seven years in the state Senate and eight years as Brooklyn’s first Black borough president.
-The latter is a mostly ceremonial post that Adams used to help promote platforms important to him, such as healthy eating and increasing public-school funding.
+The latter is a mostly ceremonial post that Adams used to help promote platforms important to him, such as healthful eating and increasing public-school funding.

-He will be under immense pressure to tackle racial inequalities within the city and to address racial issues involving police.
+He will be under immense pressure to tackle racial inequities in the city and to address racial issues involving police.
 While an officer, Adams routinely led marches and spoke out about cases in which he said racial profiling or police brutality had occurred.
 In 1995, he co-founded 100 Blacks in Law Enforcement Who Care; the advocacy group continues to focus on relations between the NYPD and the city’s African American community.

 Joe Borelli, a Staten Island Republican who is minority leader of the New York City Council, said Adams has “a unique opportunity to prove to America that a Democratic large city mayor” can lean left politically “without sacrificing public safety.”